 Carolyn Gusoff is an Emmy Award winning broadcast journalist and author.
-Her book, Buried Memories: Katie Beers' Story is a January 2013 release and a New York Times Best Seller.
+Her book, Buried Memories: Katie Beers' Story, was a 2013 New York Times Best Seller.
 It has also topped the best seller lists in the UK published by Virgin Books/Random House entitled Help Me.

 Carolyn has covered some of the most high profile news stories in New York City and is best known as a trusted, consistent and caring voice of Long Island's concerns.

 Carolyn is currently working as an on-air reporter at WCBS-TV in New York City covering the Long Island beat.
 She came to CBS2 in 2012 after three years at Fox5 WNYW where she often covered the lead story of the day on Good Day New York.
 Prior to that, she was with WNBC for 15 years.
 In addition to her reporting role as Long Island Bureau Chief, she co-anchored the station’s top-rated Saturday and Sunday morning program “Weekend Today in New York” for five years.